 - Where in the genome do these sequence reads come from?
 Sequence alignment and quality control - What does the enrichment of sequences mean?
 Peak calling - What can we learn from these data?
-Downstream analysis and integration alignment of each sequence read: bowtie, BWA redundancy control:
+Downstream analysis and integration cannot map to the reference genome can map to multiple loci in the genome can map to a unique location in the genome